 Musicality is the connective tissue binding and bridging Ra’s past to its present.
 It is also responsible for a sound so enigmatic it continues transcending time, resonating with a fan base that has yet to allow Ra to release its melodic grip on them.
 That grip is a culmination of years fraught with trials and triumphs and many lessons learned; however, perseverance and a passionate resolve pushed Ra far past its genesis to become a band still relevant in today’s ever-changing musical landscape.

 By 1999, the band was signed to Edel America and aggressively working to record several tracks of which Do You Call My Name, Rectifier, Fallen Rock Zone, The Only One, and Sky were a few.
-On the surface, things were coming together; however, unbeknownst to Sahaj, Edel was crumbling and the foundation upon which their newfound momentum was built had dissolved.
-The anticipation of all that would die as quickly as it was conceived.
+On the surface, things were coming together; however, unbeknownst to Sahaj, Edel was restructuring and the American subsidiary was to be closed.
+The album and the songs were shelved.

 Within months, the band was playing in Boston convinced they could build a strong base in what was believed to be a haven for hard rock.
-Accompanied by a drummer from a friend’s band a bass player who also answered the ad, the fledgling Ra played at the 2002 Nemo Fest for an abysmal crowd of 18.
-As luck would have it, one of the 18 was a firefighter named Jimmy Garrity, who believed so strongly in the band, he took a copy of their demo to well-known radio personality Mistress Carrie of WAAF.
+The fledgling Ra played at the 2002 Nemo Fest for an abysmal crowd of 18.
+As luck would have it, one of the 18 was a firefighter and friend of Ben’s named Jimmy Garrity, who believed so strongly in the band, he took a copy of their demo to well-known radio personality Mistress Carrie of WAAF.
 One spin on the air was all it took—the phones started ringing and people started showing interest.
 Ra’s EP “One”, was then released at the insistence of their manager, selling nearly 20,000 CDs in 2 months.

 In 2004, once touring had come to an end, Sahaj returned home to prepare writing the band’s second album with co-producer Dave Schiffman.
 Unfortunately, due to personal hardships, he was forced to record a majority of the second album from his home, thus forfeiting the collaboration with Dave.
 After several months, Sahaj presented record executives with the first cut of Duality and though the record was well-written and composed, it didn’t satiate their appetite for a single.
 The label recommended the band work with Bob Marlette in order to produce songs that might better align with radio.
 From this collaboration came Tell Me, an anthem for the misguided whose lyrics are so deeply woven into the fabric of despair, you freely surrender yourself to it.
 Despite the colossus that is Tell Me and the valiant effort made on all accounts, the label chose to abandon the album.
 Simply put, Uni/Republic had spent more money than they thought they could recoup.